-Do you know what is the greatest skill to master?
-A skill that has no downside, the one that makes you a better person and this world a better place.
+Do you know what the greatest skill to master is?
+A skill that has no downside, the one that makes you a better person and this world a better place?
 Most certainly it is not the ability to accumulate a lot of knowledge or wealth.
 It is not about being good or great at managing relationships either.
 It is not the art of keeping others happy.
 It is not even about discovering your true nature.
-You may wonder what is it then?
+You may wonder, what is it then?
 Let me share with you a little story first.

 It all changed when one morning people saw him taking a stroll sporting a bright smile.
 This was as unusual as unexpected.
-He greeted others, he exchanged pleasantries and he caressed the young spikelets as he walked past the golden wheat fields.
+He greeted others, exchanged pleasantries and he ruffled the hair of the young spikelets as he walked past the golden wheat fields.
 Everything about him seemed different.
 Some more days passed and yet his happiness didn’t disappear or even diminish.

 “I’m eighty years old,” he replied.
 “All my life I’d been chasing happiness.
 It didn’t take me anywhere.
 I bought bigger farms, I saved more money.
-I tried chasing it in wealth, family, friends, power.
+I tried chasing it in wealth, family, friends and power.
 But it always eluded me.

 When it comes to happiness, life is not a soccer field.
 It’s a gymnastics floor and you are the gymnast.
 There may be a panel of judges who will be scrutinizing your moves, there may be an audience who will cheer for you, but, ultimately, your success depends on the grace and agility of your movements.
 It depends on how skilled you are, how well you have practiced and championed the art of gymnastics.
 You are solely responsible for the quality of your performance.
 A popular quote paraphrased from The Nicomachean Ethics by Aristotle says: